Loretta Lynn's beloved ranch foreman dies in Tennessee flood - KESQ

 “With the heaviest of hearts we are saddened to report that our beloved foreman Wayne Spears did not survive being swept up in the flood waters,” the post continued.
 “Wayne has been a family friend to the Lynns and a fixture to the Ranch for decades and we are all devastated by his passing.”

-Spears was one of 22 people in Tennessee who died in the flooding as of Sunday.
+Spears was one of at least 21 people in Tennessee who died in the flooding as of Sunday.
 More are missing.

 According to the National Weather Service up to 17 inches of rain fell in less than 24 hours over the weekend in the area.